aksnzhy/xlearn_doc/index.rst

     # The output result will be stored in output.txt
     ffm_model.predict("./model.out", "./output.txt")

-This example shows how to use *field-aware factorizations machine (ffm)* to solve a simple binary classification task.
+This example shows how to use *field-aware factorizations machine (FFM)* to solve a simple binary classification task.
 You can check out the demo data (``small_train.txt`` and ``small_test.txt``) from the path ``demo/classification/criteo_ctr``.